Employee Expense Reimbursement 101: What Should Businesses Know?

 Maximizing Reimbursement-Related Tax Benefits

 The key to successful employee expense reimbursement is to have a documented policy defining reimbursable expenses and stipulating how they will be repaid.
-As your company grows and the number of employee expense reimbursement requests increases, moving to an online accounting system may help increase reimbursement efficiency and policy enforcement.
+As your company grows and the number of employee expense reimbursement requests increases, adopting a leading expense management solution may help increase reimbursement efficiency and policy enforcement.